tan-yong-sheng/scraping_quickstart/README.md

 ## Getting Started

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine by running this script on your terminal:
   ```bash
   git clone https://github.com/tan-yong-sheng/scraping-quickstart
   ```

+2. Run `cd scraping-quickstart` on your terminal

-2. Rename the .env.sample file to .env.
+2. Rename the `.env.sample` file to `.env`.

-3. In the .env file, add the required credentials for the following services:
+3. In the `.env` file, add the required credentials for the following services:

     - 2Captcha API key: Obtain your 2Captcha API key from https://2captcha.com/2captcha-api.
 This paid service helps you to bypass recaptcha.
     - Brightdata's proxy username, password, and hostname: Obtain your proxy at https://brightdata.com/ to rotate your IP address and reduce the possibility that you're detected as a scraping bot.

-## Content
+## Table of Contents

 This repository covers a wide range of topics, including:

 1. Scraping with APIs